 The top of the Hiro+ is covered in a vulcanized silicone surface with a 3D structure to help increase your gaming accuracy and speed.
 The base has a non-slip surface for steady mouse control, and the edges have been rounded for a smoother profile.
 Its surface is also coated to protect from water and grime, and makes for easy cleaning.

-Unlike all the other soft pads and plastic surfaces in this article, the MSI Thunderstorm gaming mouse pad is made of pure metal.
-To be specific, this mouse mat is made of an anodized, hairline-surfaced aluminum piece with rubber stoppers.
-The hairline textured surface is optimized for mouse control and speed, while its L-shape allows it to be situated close to the keyboard.
-Flip it over for a micro-textured surface and the comfort of cloth.
+Are other mouse pads just too soft for your gaming setup?
+Well, if so, you’re in luck – the MSI Thunderstorm gaming mouse pad is all metal.
+To be precise, this gaming mouse pad is made of an anodized, hairline-surfaced aluminum material with rubber stoppers.
+This textured surface is optimized for mouse control and speed, while its L shape allows it to be situated close to the keyboard.
+And, if that metal surface is just too real for you, you can flip it over for a micro-textured surface and the comfort of cloth.